 Large new natural area

-330 hectares or more than three square kilometers: this will be the size of the new land area off Lolland’s south coast.
+300 hectares or three square kilometres: this will be the size of the new land area off Lolland’s south coast.
 The area will extend parallel with the existing coast.
 Furthest west off Lalandia, a recreational area with sandy beaches and beach lagoons will be established.
 East of the existing ferry port, a wetland and natural area with a coastal lagoon will be established where two small islands are planned.